learn-co-curriculum/dsc-dash-intro/README.md

 ########## DECLARING LAYOUT COMPONENTS ##########

-# markdown component is almost identical to before, we just added a line
+# markdown component is almost identical to before, you just added a line
 # telling the user to select a record
 markdown = dcc.Markdown("""
 # Iris Dataset